Adlinke/Declaration-dual-Jurisdiction-/README.md

 Meta violated Uyghur dignity.
 Meta breached Adila Linke’s infrastructure.

-You are not asking for moderation.
+we are not asking for moderation.
 You are formatting Meta System as a global correction site.

 ---